edelgrace/blog/content/post/2010-05-01-its-been-over-a-week.md

   - High School

 ---
-So it&#8217;s been about 9 days since he broke up with me.
+So it's been about 9 days since he broke up with me.

-We haven&#8217;t talked at all.
+We haven't talked at all.

 Ocassionally we meet eyes and turn away&#8230;